Offshore Wind Energy – Clean Power from the Sea

 In order for renewable energy to expand quickly, offshore wind and other sources receive funding as stipulated in the German Renewable Energy Act (EEG).
 The law guarantees that grid operators will give precedence to green power in their purchases and provides for a fixed compensation rate over a defined period of time.
 These aspects give investors and operators greater planning security.
 There are, however, still risks, such as weather (wind yield) and reliability of the still relatively new turbine technology compared to wind energy on land.

-The EEG stipulates compensation for offshore wind power of 15.4 cents per kilowatt-hour for the first twelve years (starting August 2014).
+The EEG stipulates compensation for offshore wind power of 15.4 cents per kilowatt-hour for the first twelve years (starting in August 2014).
 After that, the legally guaranteed rate drops to a quarter of the initial amount (3.9 cents per kilowatt-hour).
 Wind farm operators also have the option of choosing the "accelerated" model, in which the rate is 19.4 cents per kilowatt-hour initially but then drops to the lowest rate of 3.9 cents per kilowatt-hour after just eight years.
 Calculated over 20 years, the costs for offshore wind end up being in the middle of the pack relative to all renewable energy sources.

 Environmental protection in the spotlight